OpusClip vs Zoupyu

 For caption-heavy edits

 Submagic's animated captions are slick — in English.
-Zoupyu's Live Captions mode does the same job natively in Hinglish.
+Zoupyu's Live Captions mode does the same job in any language, including native Hinglish, and keeps your facecam on gameplay.

 An honest note